markt-de/puppet-lam/README.md

 This will install and configure LAM.
 You should use the symlink target (which defaults to `/opt/lam`) as the document root when setting up the webserver.

-LAM needs write access to several directories, so if your webserver runs with a different user account, you should specify:
+LAM needs write access to several directories, so if your webserver runs with a different user account, you should specify the following additional parameters:

 ```puppet
 class { 'lam':